Students are always asking me for advice on the best travel yoga mats.

 Mat stickiness and comfort.
 I really love the texture of Liforme’s mats, which provides stability and comfort without being overly sticky like some mats.
 The etched laser markings that offer alignment guidance are a brilliant feature and I can imagine that they might transform your practice.

-And the winner for best travel yoga mat for 2017 is…
+And the winner for best travel yoga mat 2017 is…

 It’s sticky, not stretchy, and offers a little padding.
 All the other features are just icing.

-That being said, if Liforme released a super-light version of their travel mat this year, I would be very tempted to test it out!
+Right now, the Jade Voyager is the best yoga travel mat available.
+That being said, if Liforme released a super-light version of their travel yoga mat this year, I would be very tempted to test it out!

 Many of the links in this post are affiliate links.
 That means that if you buy a yoga mat after following one of these links, we’ll make a tiny commission.
 There’s no extra charge to you so it’s a free and easy way you can say “thanks” for the info here.
 Your support means so much to us — without it we wouldn’t be able to deliver the best advice and tips about mindful travel anymore!–S&J

-What travel yoga mats have you tried?
+What do you think is the best yoga mat for travel?
+Which mats have you tried?
 Have any recommendations that we missed here or any comments on the yoga mats we recommend?
 Add your comments below!

 ♥ Happy yoga adventures, Stephen